AccessibleAI/ailibrary/sk_KNN/README.md

 ## General

-Knn for classification.
+An implementation of Knn for classification.
 In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.
 In both cases, the input consists of the k closest training examples in the feature space.

 ## Notes for this Component